World Children's Day 2024: What food means to children

 At this stage, these children are some of the sickest we treat.
 In fact, a child needing treatment in hospital for severe acute malnutrition in a conflict zone has a similar chance of survival as child receiving treatment for leukaemia in a wealthy country.

 A staff member from MSF shared his son's drawings.
-Tanzim Ahmed Orion is 10 years old.
+Tanzim is 10 years old.
 The first drawing is of his younger brother eating an apple and he said about the second drawing: 'I have foods and choices while others have not.'

 More than just food